liux0229/scratch/mnist/readme.md

 * Numeric stability
   * Overflow problem: can gradient be a very large number (e.g. would capping gradient computation, e.g. matrix multiplication, still be correct?)
     * Can be diagnosed by printing gradient norm / parameter norm.
 So far there are no problems.
-  * [P0] double vs. float: conclusion: we should use double.
-Why unnecessarily restrict ourselves?
-    * Using double resolves the overflowing problem.
 * Optimization algorithm improvement:
   * [P1] Try AdaGrad on the current optimization problem
   * [P1] LARS: https://arxiv.org/pdf/1708.03888.pdf